pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 Every one of those steps is always performed on both the tested GC, and on some regular Python objects.
-The Python objects provide the "ground truth" of what the heap should look like, so the we can compare the state of the GC objects with the state of the Python objects to find out whether the GC made a mistake.
+The Python objects provide the "ground truth" of what the heap should look like, so we can compare the state of the GC objects with the state of the Python objects to find out whether the GC made a mistake.

-In order to check whether the test is actually useful, I reverted my bug fixes and made sure that the test re-finds both the spurious assertion error and the problems with memcopying an array.
+In order to check whether the test is actually useful, I reverted my bug fixes and made sure that the test re-finds both the spurious GC assertion error and the problems with memcopying an array.

 After running for a few hours, the test actually found an unrelated crash in the GC!
 So far I have not yet spent time on debugging that, it's what I'll work on next.
-I also plan on adding a bunch of other GC features as steps in the test to stress them too (for example weakrefs, pinning, maybe finalization).
+I also plan on adding a bunch of other GC features as steps in the test to stress them too (for example weakrefs, identity hashes, pinning, maybe finalization).

-# The Bug
+# The technical details of the bug

 In order to understand the technical details of the bug, I need to give some background explanations about PyPy's GC.